jsalignon/cactus/docs/5_DA/DA_ATAC.md

 ## DA_ATAC__plotting_differential_analysis_results

 ### Description
-This process makes standardized (i.e. similar types of plots are produced for mRNA-Seq data) PCA and volcano plots, and some other plots produced directly by DiffBind.
+This process makes standardized (i.e. similar types of plots are produced for mRNA-Seq data) PCA and volcano plots, boxplots of FDR by PA (Peak Assignment), and some other plots produced directly by DiffBind.

 ### Parameters
 - **_params.diffbind_plots__fdr_threshold_**: Peaks with FDR less than or equal to this value are colored in red in the volcano plot.
 Default: 0.05.